Locally Prominent Semantic Features

 Parts of the method can get performed as part of the method.
 Depicts steps performed in a particular order for purposes of illustration and discussion.
 Using the disclosures provided herein, those of ordinary skill in the art will understand that various steps of any of the methods disclosed herein can get adapted, modified, rearranged, omitted, and expanded without deviating from the scope of the patent.

-The method can include determining a mode of travel associated with the vantage point can get used in determining landmarks, including the features that satisfy entropic criteria associated with a localized prominence of each of the features.
+The method can include determining a mode of travel associated with the vantage point can get used in determining landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features.

 For example, the computer can access data associated with the mode of transportation associated with the vantage point (e.g., an automobile traveling on a highway) can get used to select landmarks that have greater localized prominence from the highway (e.g., large billboards and advertisements).

-Determining a mode of travel associated with the vantage point can get used in determining landmarks, including the features that satisfy entropic criteria associated with a localized prominence of each of the features as described in 706 of the method.
+Determining a mode of travel associated with the vantage point can get used in determining landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features as described in 706 of the method.

-The method can include determining, based at least in part on a direction of travel and velocity along the path, the landmarks visible from the vantage point within a predetermined time period associated with the mode of travel.
+The method can include determining, based at least in part on a direction of travel and velocity along the path, the landmarks visible from the vantage point within a predetermined time associated with the mode of travel.
 For example, the computer can determine a velocity associated with the mode of transportation (e.g., a velocity in kilometers per hour when cycling) and determine the landmarks visible from the cyclist’s vantage point within the next thirty seconds.

-Determining, based at least in part on a direction of travel and velocity along the path, the landmarks that will be visible from the vantage point within a predetermined time period associated with the mode of travel can get used in determining landmarks, including the features that satisfy entropic criteria associated with a localized prominence of each of the features as described in 706 of the method.
+Determining, based at least in part on a direction of travel and velocity along the path, the landmarks that will become visible from the vantage point within a predetermined time associated with the mode of travel can get used in determining landmarks, including the features that meet entropic criteria associated with a localized prominence of each of the features as described in 706 of the method.

 The System Behind Finding Locally Prominent Semantic Features